structr/docker-setup/README.md

 ### Usage with docker-compose:
 ##### Initial setup:

-- copy your license.key file to ./structr/license.key
+- Copy your license.key file to ./structr/license.key
-- run `docker-compose build`
+- Run `docker-compose build`

 ##### Starting the instances:
-- RUN `docker-compose --compatibility up -d` to start Neo4j and Structr
+- Run `docker-compose --compatibility up -d` to start Neo4j and Structr
 - Open `http://127.0.0.1:8082/structr/` in your browser to access Structr

 ##### Stopping the instances: